JavaScript: Loops — while Loop

 The inner loop is the main point.
 It is tasked with obtaining the correct input and then giving us back the respective inputNumber.
 That is, by line 12, we are sure that inputNumber is valid.
 Moreover, with this inner loop instead of continue, there aren't any holes while reading the given program.

-Whenever possible, we must resort to using basic programming constructs to achieve a given task, rather than using the control-flow commands continue and break.
+All in all, whenever possible, resort to using basic programming constructs to achieve a given task, rather than using the control-flow commands continue and break.